Your cart

 Motion Isolation 4.7 Very low partner disturbance during our drills.

-Responsiveness 3.6 Slower rebound; some testers reported mild “stuck” feeling.
+Responsiveness 3.6 Slower rebound; some testers reported a mild “stuck” feeling.

 Durability 3.8 Foam density seems fine for mid-weight users with rotation.